HOPEWELL ROCKS PROVINCIAL PARK

 Hopewell Rocks' famous monoliths house an interpretive center, gift store and restaurant with patio.

-The famous monoliths of Hopewell Rocks (also called "flowerpots" in reference to their shape) are widely known, even beyond the country's borders.
-They can be found on postcards, tourist office advertisements, etc. These formations, which can be discovered on foot at low tide or by kayak at high tide, have been sculpted by water and wind erosion for thousands of years.
-But this force of nature unfortunately sometimes causes the destruction of some monoliths, as was the case for "the elephant" in March 2016, one of the most photographed of the site and which lost 100 to 200 tons of rocks.
-It must be said that at this time, the warming of the temperature during the day, while still having cold nights, weakens the rocks.
+The famous monoliths of Hopewell Rocks (also known as "flowerpots" in reference to their shape) are widely known, even beyond the country's borders.
+These formations, which can be explored on foot at low tide or by kayak at high tide, have been sculpted by water and wind erosion over thousands of years.
+Here's a tip: since the pass is valid for two days, try it at high tide one day and low tide the other (so you don't have to wait 6 hours between the two).
+The experience is really quite different, and the scenery changes dramatically - a spectacle of nature not to be missed (check the tide tables online)!
+Unfortunately, this force of nature sometimes causes the destruction of certain monoliths, as was the case with the "elephant" in March 2016, one of the most photographed on the site, which lost between 100 and 200 tons of rock.
+It has to be said that at this time of year, warmer temperatures during the day and still-cold nights make the rocks more fragile.

 Did you know?
 This review was written by our professional authors.